ya author

 My Reading Routine

 This one was suggested to me, and I thought it would be a cool thing to share!
-So, I've mentioned in a previous post that during college I sort of fell off the reading wagon due to the extensive amount of academic-based reading that was required for my major.
-Reading became a chore for me, … Continue reading My Reading Routine
+So, I’ve mentioned in a previous post that during college I sort of fell off the reading wagon due to the extensive amount of academic-based reading that was required for my major.
+Reading became a chore for me, Continue reading

 One Shot #2: Darkest Hour

-Though I had an overall so-so opinion of Joe Wright's 2017 Winston Churchill biopic, one aspect of the film stood out to me just as much as Gary Oldman's spellbinding lead performance - and that's Bruno Delbonnel's brilliant cinematography.
-And part of the reason is this one shot, right here: Even if you haven't seen … Continue reading One Shot #2: Darkest Hour
+Though I had an overall so-so opinion of Joe Wright’s 2017 Winston Churchill biopic, one aspect of the film stood out to me just as much as Gary Oldman’s spellbinding lead performance – and that’s Bruno Delbonnel’s brilliant cinematography.
+And part of the reason is this one shot, right here: Even if you haven’t seen Continue reading

 Writing Techniques: Feedback

 There is one aspect of writing that I have always feared the most, and that is receiving feedback on my work.
-It's a dangerous beast, one that can either make your spirit soar, or tear your heart out.
-Any time I send any piece of writing out for a fresh opinion, the butterfly factory never … Continue reading Writing Techniques: Feedback
+It’s a dangerous beast, one that can either make your spirit soar, or tear your heart out.
+Any time I send any piece of writing out for a fresh opinion, the butterfly factory never Continue reading